-- 2.1. various levies and energy related costs which are passed through to us by our electricity supplier4; and - 2.2. delivery tariffs which will apply on an ESTA by ESTA basis, consistently across all electric operators (except charter operators).
+- 2.1. various levies and energy related costs which are passed through to us by our electricity supplier4; and - 2.2. delivery tariffs which are set by the distribution and transmission companies and regulated by Ofgem.
+They vary by Network Rail's Electricity System Tariff Areas (ESTAs) and will be applied consistently across all electric operators (except charter operators).